AkagiNaoko/Cardiovascular-Smoking-ML/README.md

 Spark: We used Spark to handle and process the distributed dataset.
 Scikit-learn: We used Scikit-learn for model development and evaluation.
 Tensorflow: We used TensorFlow to design and train our neural network model.
-Tableau: We used Tableau to visuallize outcomes and patterns.
+Tableau: We used Tableau to visualize outcomes and patterns.
 Matplotlib: We used Matplotlib to plot model performance metrics.

 #### Implementation Plan